cisagov/ScubaGear/docs/configuration/configuration.md

 #### Agency Partner Domain Impersonation

-The policy `MS.SECURTIYSUITE.2.3v1` supports a variable called `PartnerDomains` that can be defined as a list of sensitive DNS domains used by important partner organizations for which impersonation protection should be enabled in the anti-phish policy.
+The policy `MS.SECURTIYSUITE.2.3v1` supports a variable called `PartnerDomains` that can be defined as a list of sensitive DNS domains used by important partner organizations for which impersonation protection should be enabled in anti-phish policies.

 ### Exchange Online Configuration